 Skills kids learn from gardening

 Children can learn so much when they garden.
 It is not just about the process of gardening, but about life cycles, water conservation, following directions, tending to chores and so much more.
 There are many valuable lessons children learn from gardening.
-Gardening is such a well-rounded teaching tool not only for science but also in life lessons.
+Don’t ignore the flowers.
+Kids can learn about flowers and their parts when they engage in gardening activities.
+Gardening is such a well-rounded teaching tool not only for science but also for life lessons.
 You will be surprised when you read this post because there are many things gardening can teach a child.

 Kids become Eager to Learn